bitwiserob/aProgramAday364/readme.md

 2. Program must be more complicated then a hello world program or something similar.
 3. Program must be completed once a day starting from 2018-01-11

+Disclaimer:
+---
+The programs presented here are quick prototypes usually completed within a few hours.
+Due to the time constraints associated with making a program everyday, each program only has enough testing to ensure basic functionally.
+There is also no error handling unless it was essential to the base functionally of the program.

 List Of Programs
 ---